-Conclusion: For all types of monitoring identified for effectiveness evaluation, the availability of sampling methods considered to be cost-effective, practical, feasible and sustainable were identified.
+Conclusion: For all types of monitoring discussed in this assessmentidentified for effectiveness evaluation, the availability of sampling methods considered to be cost-effective, practical, feasible and sustainable were identified although some media may need additional discussions.
 In any given media, it was concluded that there was not global coverage at this time, however there is potential to expand to meet this needs while keeping costs low, ideas practical, feasible and sustainable.